How to Interpret Your Health Screening Results?

 Can I Get a Second Opinion?

-Absolutely!
+Yes!
 I encourage patients to seek second opinions when they have concerns.
-At Mediway Medical Centre, we’re always happy to explain our findings and reasoning.
+At Mediway Medical Centre, we're always happy to explain our findings and reasoning.

-Dr. Qiao YuFei
+Dr. Qiao Yufei

-Dr. Qiao Yufei holds a Medical Doctor Degree in Clinical Medicine and extensive experience across specialties such as Emergency Medicine, General Surgery, and Urology.
-Passionate about family-centered healthcare, she is dedicated to promoting well-being and empowering individuals to lead healthier, happier lives.
-Learn more about Dr. Qiao Yufei.
+Dr. Qiao Yufei holds a Medical Doctor Degree in MBBS with extensive experience across Emergency Medicine, General Surgery, and Urology.
+Passionate about family-centred healthcare, she is dedicated to promoting well-being and empowering individuals to lead healthier, happier lives.

 Directions